symbol/symbol-docs/source/api/errors.rst

    Failure_Mosaic_Name_Id_Mismatch,
    Failure_Namespace_Expired, Validation failed because the namespace has expired.
    Failure_Mosaic_Expired,  Validation failed because the mosaic has expired.
-   Failure_Namespace_Owner_Conflict, The signer of the transaction does not own the namespace.
+   Failure_Namespace_Owner_Conflict, The signer of the transaction is not the owner of the namespace.
-   Failure_Mosaic_Owner_Conflict, The signer of the transaction does not own the mosaic.
+   Failure_Mosaic_Owner_Conflict, The signer of the transaction is not the owner of the mosaic.
    Failure_Namespace_Invalid_Namespace_Type, The namespace type is different than rootnamespace (0) or subnamesapce (1).
    Failure_Namespace_Root_Name_Reserved, Certain strings are reserved and thus not allowed as namespace parts.
    Failure_Namespace_Too_Deep, Namespaces can have up to ``3`` levels.
    Failure_Namespace_Parent_Unknown, The provided parent namespace is unknown.
    Failure_Namespace_Already_Exists, The namespace already exists.
    Failure_Namespace_Already_Active,
-   Failure_Namespace_Eternal_After_Nemesis_Block, The namespace duration was set to 0.
+   Failure_Namespace_Eternal_After_Nemesis_Block, The namespace duration is set to 0.
    Failure_Mosaic_Parent_Id_Conflict,
    Failure_Mosaic_Invalid_Property,Transaction payload is invalid as it contains invalid property.
    Failure_Mosaic_Invalid_Flags, Transaction payload is invalid as it contains an invalid flag.
-   Failure_Mosaic_Invalid_Divisibility, The specified divisibility is greater than ``N`` or negative.
+   Failure_Mosaic_Invalid_Divisibility, The specified divisibility is greater than ``6`` or negative.
    Failure_Mosaic_Invalid_Supply_Change_Direction, The supply change direction is different than decrease (0) or increase (1).
    Failure_Mosaic_Invalid_Supply_Change_Amount, The provided supply change amount is not greater than 0.
    Failure_Mosaic_Name_Reserved, Certain strings are reserved and thus not allowed as mosaic parts.